SolarArbiter/solarforecastarbiter-core/docs/source/contributing.rst

 Contributing
 ============

-We welcome and encourage community contributions to the Solar Forecast Arbiter.
+We welcome and encourage your contributions to the Solar Forecast Arbiter.
 This guide aims to provide potential contributors with a better idea of how to prepare their code for the solarforecastarbiter-core and what to expect from the project maintainers.